Mystical

 Dreaming About Symbols of Transformation: Meaning, Psychology & Symbolism

-Dreams featuring symbols of transformation often reflect personal growth and change.
+Dreams about symbols of transformation often reflect personal growth, change, and the evolving self.

 Written by: DreamMeaning Editorial Team